Four Tet: Career

 In 2008, he collaborated with composer David Arnold to write "Crawl, End Crawl", the song used for the end credits of the film Quantum of Solace.
 He worked on a secret collaboration with former schoolmate Burial the following year.

 In November 2009, he released the fifth full-length Four Tet album.
 Heavily influenced by a period DJing at the Plastic People club in Shoreditch and entitled There Is Love in You, it was released on 25 January 2010.
 The album was preceded by a limited edition release of the 12" single "Love Cry".

-In 2010, Hebden collaborated with Laurie Anderson playing keyboards on the song Only an Expert from her Homeland album.
-In 2011, he released a split 12" with Burial and Thom Yorke, entitled "Ego"/"Mirror".
+In 2010, Hebden collaborated with Laurie Anderson playing keyboards on the song "Only an Expert" from her Homeland album.
+In 2011, he released a split 12-inch with Burial and Thom Yorke, titled "Ego"/"Mirror".
 He began to release music under the alias Percussions, following a track he produced on his Fabriclive mix CD.
 He was chosen by Caribou to perform at the ATP Nightmare Before Christmas festival that they co-curated in December 2011 in Minehead, England.

 In 2012, Hebden collaborated again with Burial on the track "Nova".

 The sixth full-length Four Tet album, Pink, consisting of eight tracks, six of them already released as singles, was released on 20 August 2012 through Hebden's own record label, Text Records.
 Hebden followed up Pink with 0181 on 15 January 2013.
 0181 is a collection of unreleased material from 1997 to 2001, collected as one track and released online.
 A vinyl version was also released on the Text Records label.

 Hebden released the seventh Four Tet album, Beautiful Rewind, in October 2013, and his eighth album, Morning/Evening in July 2015.

 Hebden undertook a month-long residency as Four Tet for online radio station NTS Radio in May 2014.
 He has been an occasional DJ for NTS, playing in February, June and November 2015, and again alongside fellow DJ and producer Floating Points in June and October 2016, and March 2017.
 In September 2017, Hebden released the ninth Four Tet album New Energy.
 That November he was nominated for a Grammy Award for Best Remixed Recording, Production, Non-Classical, for his remix of The xx's "Violent Noise".